rigdenlab/conkit/docs/examples/rst/script_analyse_msa.rst

    You require the optional dependency `SciPy <http://scipy.org/>`_ package to use this script.
 If you are unsure if it is installed on your system, refer to the :ref:`Installation` documentation

-If you would like to analyse a Multiple Sequence Alignment (MSA) file, you can do so using ConKit's provided script, which is called ``conkit.msatool``.
+If you would like to analyse a Multiple Sequence Alignment (MSA) file, you can do so using ConKit's provided script, which is called ``conkit-msatool``.

 .. code-block:: bash

-   $> conkit.msatool toxd/toxd.a3m a3m
+   $> conkit-msatool toxd/toxd.a3m a3m

 The call above analyses the ``toxd.a3m`` MSA file, which is in ``a3m`` format.
 This call with will procude the following output: